 Lead testers Maggie Nichols has been wearing glasses since she was 4 years old and knows what constitutes the right fit and look for a pair of frames.
 She's obsessed with protecting her eyes, as she's been working in sunny outdoor environments for over 20 years, from being a kayak guide in the Caribbean and leading students snorkeling along the equator to backpacking the sunny Sierra Nevadas and researching wildlife on the African savannah.
 Maggie has been our lead sunglasses tester — from running and paddling to summer vacations and gardening — since 2018.

 Analysis and Test Results

-To thoroughly analyze contenders, we divided our assessments into six separate metrics.
+To thoroughly analyze contenders, we divided our assessments into five separate metrics.
 By combining the outcomes of tests in each metric, every pair of women's sunglasses ends up with an overall score that makes them easily comparable.
 Here we tease apart each metric and discuss the top contenders in specific areas.

 Finding a great pair of women's sunglasses doesn't have to cost a fortune.
 While, in general, clearer, more protective, and better-contrasting lenses cost a little more, there are plenty of high-performing shades that buck this trend.

 The Camp Eyewear Trail have excellent lenses in quality frames that provide outstanding comfort without sacrificing fashion — all while costing less than most.
 The Native Eyewear Acadia also offers great value.
 Their more stylish shape, quality lenses, and secure fit make them a great choice for functional fashion.
 While the Ray-Ban Erika are a bit pricier, they still come cheaper than many others, were our favorite to wear, and have scored the highest in our tests for multiple years now.
 The Tens Classic are another solid, classic-looking contender at a decent price point.
 We've also tested a group of top-ranked cheap sunglasses to find other budget-friendly options.